HugoCornelis/workflow-automation-engine/README.md

 [JSON](https://toml.io/en/) or [TOML](https://toml.io/en/) for
 configuration files.
-Other dependencies are several Perl modules such as `File::chdir`, and `File::Find::Rule`, the Perl module for integration of Python code into Perl.
+Other dependencies are several Perl modules such as `File::chdir`, and `File::Find::Rule`, the Perl module for integration of Python code into Perl[^1].
 Installation itself is performed with `make`.

 As an example, for Ubuntu 22.04.3 LTS jammy, you need to install these